angusfretwell/laravel-ami/README.md

-# Journeyman
+# Laravel AMI
-A robust Vagrant base box for PHP projects (WIP)
+A AMI for Laravel projects based on Homestead provisioning scripts